Balassi Institute: Education

-Methodology Center for Teaching Hungarian as a Second Language
+Methodology center for teaching Hungarian as a second language

 The institute not only provides support for Hungarian language training abroad, it also offers a wide range of language programs within Hungary.
 At the institute's central branch located in Budapest, those wishing to learn Hungarian can choose from a unique selection of in-depth courses geared toward various levels.
 Thanks to its highly trained, experienced staff of language teachers, the Balassi Institute is a leader in the methodology of teaching Hungarian as a Second Language.
 Its foremost task is not only to develop teaching materials for non-native speakers, but also to provide appropriate educational resources to teachers of Hungarian as a heritage language abroad.
 Other than the organization of seminars, conferences and training sessions, the publication of professional journals, e-textbooks and e-books also forms a vital part of the institute's mission.

-Learning Opportunities for Foreign Citizens
+Learning opportunities for foreign citizens

 Programs either 10 months or 2–4 weeks in duration can be attended by scholarship or payment of tuition.
 Year-by-year, nearly 350 foreign students receive scholarships to participate in courses offered in Budapest.
 Students—who arrive from all around the globe—have the opportunity to experience life in Hungary first-hand, benefit from intense language training in the classroom and forge lifelong friendships.
 Our recently established Balassi Alumni Program seeks to keep the network of former students alive.